J.D. Ponce on Hermes Trismegistus: An Academic Analysis of Corpus Hermeticum - J.D. Ponce - E-Book

 Pagan Traditions and Belief Systems:

-The integration of Egyptian and Greek deities within the Corpus Hermeticum represents a crucial aspect of the religious influences and syncretism present in the ancient texts.
-The Greek deity Hermes, associated with communication, boundaries, and transitions, was harmoniously combined with the Egyptian god Thoth, who was revered as the deity of wisdom, writing, and magic.
-This synthesis resulted in the conception of Hermes Trismegistus, illustrating a significant blend of Greek and Egyptian religious traditions.
+The merger of Egyptian and Greek deities in the Corpus Hermeticum is one of the forefronts influences of religion and syncretism in that the Westernized ancient texts didn't receive.
+The connection between the Greek god Hermes embodying communication, boundaries, and transitions and the Egyptian god Thoth, who was revered as the deity of wisdom, writing, and magic, was combined.
+This joins them and shows the significant blend of Greek and Egyptian religious traditions claiming the new figure of Hermes Trismegistus.

 Chapter III